 "No less than ten thousand gladiators fought in the feasts which Trajan gave to the Romans . . . " (Philip Schaff, History of the Christian Church, Volume 2: Ante-Nicene Christianity, Scribner's, New York, 1889, page 95.)

 In 186 Rome initiated wild animal hunts.
 A few years later it started the gruesome practice of allowing wild animals to kill condemned people.
 Such events proved popular.
 Augustus, during his rule, conducted games where 3,500 wild animals died.
 The notorious Nero, in a single day, once had hundreds of bears and lions killed.
-The vast quantity of exotic animals from Africa imported for the games was such that some of them were becoming difficult to find and capture.
+The vast quantity of exotic animals from Africa imported was such that some of them were becoming difficult to find and capture.

 One Bible passage cited by both Christians and Jews in condemning the games is in Psalm 1.

-The end of the games
+The end of it

 "There is scarcely any other single reform so important . . . the suppression of the gladiatorial shows . . . (the credit for which should be given entirely) to the Christian church."